viclarsson/react-experiments/src/react-notification/README.md

-React Hotkeys
+React Notifications
 ==========

-Hotkeys makes an web application feel modern and responsive, but the handling and implementation must be scalable.
-The idea is to create a system for handling UI hotkeys without making assumptions about how it will be implemented in a react application, meaning pure stand-alone and no complex dependencies.

-The base idea is to make a hotkey system that is:
+The base idea is to make a notification system that is:
 * efficient
 * intuitive
 * easy to add to an existing project

-The result is a React Context based system with the possibility to easily create state-based hotkeys.
+The result is a React Context based system with the possibility to easily create notifications to containers, and easily display them in the UI.

 Common scenarios that this approach tries to cover:
-* `Enter` to proceed
-* `ESC` to close in a certain order
-* Custom key binding dependent on router or state
-* Adding, removing and moving around in a list
+* notifications that are informative and are removed automatically
+* dismissable notifications
+* custom notification content
+* unrestricted design choices and placements

 ## Testing
 Based on `create-react-app`.
 Clone the repository and run `yarn install && yarn start`.